What does ‘grass-fed’ dairy mean?

 “I think there is a wide range of opinion what grass fed is.
 We try to feed the cows a well balanced diet.
 This is done by feeding the soil with different minerals, manure, natural soil additives (liquid fish, molasses) to feed soil life.
 Also crop rotations play a very important role in the health of the plants.
 In addition to all this we have a nutritionist on staff to balance the needs of vitamins, minerals, and probiotics to the feed, to keep the cows healthy.
 With all these different management tools we try to produce the highest quality dairy products.
 Also by not homogenizing any of our products we know we have “REAL MILK”.
 Please pass this on to all your friends that are really concerned about healthy, local, organic dairy products.”

 - Joe Mans, Vital Green Farms Dairy

 “In the summer months the cows would be on pasture (grass fed) and you can really notice the difference in the milk…we can see it right away as the milk and cream become much more golden in colour.
 Of course there is no such thing as grass fed all year round anywhere in Canada so this it the best we (or anyone) can do.
 I am really excited about the butter this summer as it is so pretty when the cows are grass fed and hopefully we have all the machinery lined up by then and ready to go.

 So let the consumer know that when grass is available (5-6 months of the year) our Rock Ridge products would be considered grass fed.
-The remaining time the cows are fed with a alfalfa grass hay mixture but not technically “fresh grass fed” in the winter months as there are seeking. ”
+The remaining time the cows are fed with a alfalfa grass hay mixture but not technically “fresh grass fed” in the winter months. ”